Ryoxzd/dotfiles/README.md

 ## Notes

-- No rice generators or scripts were used.
 - Aimed for a smooth experience on mid-spec laptops.
 - Future updates will include waybar modules, keybind refinements, and better theme consistency.